photoprism/photoprism-docs/docs/getting-started/docker.md

       photoprism/photoprism
     ```

-    Please remember to replace the `docker` command with `podman` when following further instructions and examples.
+    Please remember to replace the `docker` command with `podman` in the following instructions and examples.

 The server port and other [config options](config-options.md) can be changed as needed.
 If you provide no database server credentials, SQLite database files will be created in the